Bachelor of Arts

 - Demonstrate appropriate attitudes, skills, and techniques essential for working as a team member and a leader

-- Analyze and evaluate the historical, legal, and ethical contexts within which communication professionals operate
+- Analyze and evaluate the historical, legal, and ethical contexts within which communication

 - Social media manager